This article will help you:

-Checkr’s reports contain information on the applicant and the screenings that were run.
+Checkr’s reports contain information on the candidate and the screenings that were run.
 But what you’ll likely spend the most time considering are the outcomes of the individual screenings.
 For each screening, Checkr provides a status: clear or consider.

 - Reports marked as clear do not contain any potentially adverse information about the person.